 8.1 Sampling procedures are briefly described below.
-Detailed sampling methods can be found in Reference 18.7 (see Appendix A).
-Adherence to sample preservation procedures and holding time limits is critical to the production of valid data.
+Detailed sampling methods can be found in Microbiological Methods for Monitoring the Environment: Water and Wastes, Part II, Section A (see Appendix A).
+Adherence to sample handling procedures and holding time limits is critical to the production of valid data.
 Samples should not be analyzed if these conditions are not met.